biomejs/biome/website/src/content/docs/linter/rules/use-import-type.md

 The rule ensures that all imports used only as a type use a type-only `import`.
 It also groups inline type imports into a grouped `import type`.

+## Options

+This rule respects the [`jsxRuntime`](https://biomejs.dev/reference/configuration/#javascriptjsxruntime) setting and will make an exception for React globals if it is set to `"reactClassic"`.

 ## Examples

 ### Invalid